-- 5.4.1 It is recognised that urgent capital expenditure requirements may come forward during the financial year outside of the budget cycle. - 5.4.2 Urgent capital schemes should be submitted to Asset Management Group using the Capital Appraisal Form. - 5.4.3 Asset Management Group will evaluate the proposed scheme considering the following: - The availability of unallocated resources - Whether there are any existing schemes which no longer require funding - Whether there are any existing schemes which can be deferred and replaced by the urgent scheme - 5.4.4 If the new scheme can be accommodated within existing resources, then it may be added to the Capital Programme.
+- 5.4.1 It is recognised that urgent capital expenditure requirements may come forward during the financial year outside of the budget cycle. - 5.4.2 Urgent capital schemes are submitted to the Capital Accountant using the Capital Appraisal Form.

+- 5.4.3 Senior Leadership Team will evaluate the proposed scheme considering the following: - The availability of unallocated resources - Whether there are any existing schemes which no longer require funding - Whether there are any existing schemes which can be deferred and replaced by the urgent scheme - 5.4.4 If the new scheme can be accommodated within existing resources, then it may be added to the Capital Programme.
 If additional resources are required, then approval must be sought from Council.